 Day 4 KAMLOOPS–ROCKY MOUNTAINEER–BANFF NATIONAL PARK

 Reboard the train and continue your adventure as you travel along Shuswap Lake, through the Columbia Mountains, and into the Canadian Rockies.
 Wind your way through the Spiral Tunnels while climbing Kicking Horse Pass to cross the Continental Divide into the province of Alberta.
-Enter Banff National Park for a two-night stay.
+Enter Banff National Park, Canada’s first national park, for a two-night stay.
 ROCKY-MOUNTAINEER.jpg

 Breakfast